Program Series I

 Learn about the benefits of building a peer career advisor program at a university career center.
 Get the inside scoop on how the Peer Career Advisor program at the University of Colorado at Boulder has positively impacted students, staff, and faculty.

-Cori Shaff, University of Colorado Boulder, Career Services; Ben Wurzel, University of Colorado Boulder, Career Services
+Cori Shaff, Ben Wurzel, and Kristin Williams, University of Colorado Boulder, Career Services

 #109 ProPath: A Career Development Plan for Undergraduates